 1) An individual who has obtained and maintains a Domicile of Choice outside Cyprus in accordance with the Wills and Succession Law, provided that the individual was not a Cyprus tax resident for a period of 20 consecutive years preceding the tax year under examination.

 2) An individual who has not been a Cyprus tax resident for a period of at least 20 consecutive years before the commencement of the law.

 A physical person who is considered as Cyprus tax resident as defined by the Income Tax Law for at least 17 years out of 20 years period preceding the year of assessment is considered as “Domiciled in Cyprus” for SDCT purposes and will therefore be subject to the relevant taxation if and when this condition will be met.
 In other words, the benefits granted to Resident but Non-Domiciled individuals can only be enjoyed for 17 years.

 Such physical persons will be subject to SDCT.
 The tax rates are as follows:

-Tax credit relief is granted if on the particular income, taxation has already been paid abroad provided that the taxpayer provides the tax authorities with the original tax receipts, as above.
+Tax credit relief is granted under conditions, if on the particular income, taxation has already been paid abroad provided that the taxpayer provides the tax authorities with the original tax receipts, as above.